 While quartz and granite are incredibly durable, porcelain is actually stronger than granite and matches the hardness of quartz, if not more!
 It actually surpasses the strength of granite by 30%, even though it weighs far less.
 This tougher structure causes porcelain to resist chipping, scratches, cracks or wear and tear.
 While I don’t ever see myself doing this, you can freely chop food right on the countertop without worrying about your knife causing damage!

 “Porcelain can absolutely take the heat”

 Porcelain’s ability to withstand heat was one of the biggest factors that drew me to it over quartz.
-While quartz is “heat resistant” it is only to 300* F. I know myself too well!
-I want the peace of mind of knowing if in the middle of preparing a huge meal, dishes everywhere, and I’m in a major hurry, (not that this has EVER happened) I don’t have to worry about setting something straight out of the oven on my countertops.
+While quartz is “heat resistant,” it is only to 300* F. I know myself too well!
+I want the peace of mind of knowing that if in the middle of preparing a huge meal, dishes everywhere, and I’m in a major hurry, (not that this has EVER happened) I don’t have to worry about setting something straight out of the oven on my countertops.
 During manufacturing, porcelain is baked at over 1000* F!
 Nothing I prepare in my kitchen ever gets anywhere near that temperature!
 So you know the old saying “if you can’t take the heat, stay out of the kitchen”?
 Porcelain can absolutely take the heat and that is the exact reason I want it in my kitchen!

 “Porcelain is impervious to water”